pluralsight/guides/in-review/software-engineering-best-practices/a-beginner-s-guide-to-be-a-better-software-developer/article.md

 * Good management is better than good technology
 * People are the key to success
 * Follow with care
-* Give products to customer early
+* Give products to customer

-Before we jump in to see _How a software developer can apply these basic principles to build a better software?_ Lets understand _what a Software Development Life Cycle is_?
+Before we jump in to see _How a software developer can apply these basic principles to build a better software?_, let's understand _what a Software Development Life Cycle is_?

 ### Software Development Life Cycle (SDLC)

 ###### Software Development cycle is a well defined, structured sequence of stages intended to develop a software product

-The stages of SDLC include:
+**The stages of SDLC include:**
 * Feasible study
 * Requirements analysis and specification
 * Design